Update (9/21/25): Mine works again after updating my phone to iOS 26. Please let me know if it’s still not working for you!

 We have a new calendar!
 We’re experimenting with including free cultural and educational events at other local and regional libraries, museums, and non-profits.
 We hope a compilation of these great events will be a valuable resource for our community.
-Click on the colored categories above the calendar to limit the results by drive time from the Bolton Free Library.
+Click on the categories above the calendar to limit the results by drive time from the Bolton Free Library.
 Be sure to check the hosting organization’s website for schedule changes and cancellations.
 Note that some of the events at and within 10 minutes of our library are not free; these are denoted with a “($)” and costs are included in those descriptions.

 Check back often for updates and let us know what you think!

-Events in June 2025
+Events in November 2025

-SunSunday | MonMonday | TueTuesday | WedWednesday | ThuThursday | FriFriday | SatSaturday |
+| SunSunday | MonMonday | TueTuesday | WedWednesday | ThuThursday | FriFriday | SatSaturday |

 |